-It isn’t easy to resist temptation, although usually one must.
-Take the Irish word ye, meaning you, second person plural.
-To my knowledge American northerners don’t have a word for this; in the south there’s the concatenated equivalent y’all but that would sound foolish coming from a New Yorker, except when served with irony.
+It isn’t easy to resist temptation, although usually, one must.
+Take the Irish word ye, meaning you, the second person plural.
+To my knowledge American northerners don’t have a word for this; in the south, there’s the concatenated equivalent y’all but that would sound foolish coming from a New Yorker, except when served with irony.
 The best we can do is “all of you,” which, trust me, is lame.
-Yet to use ye here would seem even more insane; your friends would think you’d become a Shakespearian.
+Yet to use ye here would seem even more insane; your friends would think you’d become a Shakespearean.

 Anyway here’s my list of 10 of the hardest to give back.

 Maybe because I didn’t grow up with it, bollocks just sounds so much more gutsy than any American equivalents.
 And please note that a person can be “a bollocks,” which also sounds fabulous.

 And speaking of cursing, which we must speak of, let us not overlook the curious euphemisms feck and shite, which are superior to our substitutions (although it must be said that, at least in proper company, the originals are preferred on both sides of the Atlantic, in my experience).

 I’m sure I’m not the first to note that the Irish also are occasionally given to mildly blasphemous utterances of great richness, such as “For the love of God!” or “Holy Mother of Divine God!”… and in the country parts the abrupt "Bejayzus!" or any of its subtle variants.

 Not only am I not Irish, I’m not Catholic, but there are times I’d love to praise the Lord in this colorful manner but must catch myself.
 I mean, Jesus, Mary, and Joseph, I’m not, after all, Irish.

 3. “I have to say.”